Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 This works by enabling teams to focus on underlying goals and workflows, rather than building all aspects of their agents from scratch.

 Take a look at our guide to [AI agentic workflows](https://budibase.com/blog/ai-agents/ai-agentic-workflows/) to learn more.

+An open-source AI agent platform is one that's licensed in such a way that the source code is available.
+Generally, this means that we can use, modify, and redistribute the code base for free, although there will often be restrictions on things like commerical use, reselling, or crediting the original developers, depending on the specific license.

+In many but not all cases, an open-source version of an AI agent platform will be offered alongside a separate paid option.
+In these cases, we may need to pay license fees for additional features or support packages.
+Again, this depends on the individual vendor's specific license.

 ### What kinds of AI agent builders are available?